luciaroccaro/Vessel-Wall-Segmentation-Challenge/ReadME.txt

 - 3D_dataset: Slices and manual masks of the subjects of the Training and Validation set, saved as .tiff volumes
 - PICKLE_and_JSON: Useful files to pass between scripts
 - Trained_Nets: trained neural networks

+The file "Relazione_Challenge.pdf" contains the report of the project.

 NOTE: In the absence of the '3D_dataset', 'PICKLE_and_JSON' and 'Trained_Nets' folders, the codes must be run in order, in order to have all the folders and files necessary for the execution of subsequent codes.
 Since we supply everything necessary with the code, this obligation is no longer valid.
 The only constraint that remains valid is that if script A is run, then B must be run as well, as both scripts overwrite files (.json dictionaries).